signalapp/Signal-Server/TESTING.md

 This runs [`LocalWhisperServerService`][lwss] with [test configuration][test.yml] and [secrets][test secrets].
 External registration clients are stubbed so that:

-- a captcha requirement can be satisfied with `test.test.registration.test`
+- a captcha requirement can be satisfied with `noop.noop.registration.noop`
 - any string will be accepted for a phone verification code

 [lwss]: service/src/test/java/org/whispersystems/textsecuregcm/LocalWhisperServerService.java